Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 The regulation size is a 32-gal container.

-Single family and duplexes are allowed 2 32-gal containers weekly.
+Single family dwellings are allowed 2 32-gallon containers weekly.

-Multi-family and commercial stops are allowed 7 32-gal containers weekly.
+Apartment buildings (with 4 or more apartments) and commercial stops are allowed a total of 7 32-gal containers weekly.

 No later than 6 am is the rule, but you may place it out no earlier than 7 PM the night before.